human2l/NextJS-Notes/Next.js.md

 Above code will show "Products id: 123" on page  when user access url `/products/123`

+## Catch All Routes

+Catch all routes under a specific url

+Use `...` to forward all suitable routes to the file.

+`localhost:3000/api/coffee/hello/world/blahblah` =>  `/api/coffee/[...whateveritis].js`

+Note: router will first try figure out if a url is meet index/next/dynamic routes, if not, then try "catch all routes" rule

 ## Add route using Link component

 <img src="Next.js.assets/Screen Shot 2022-03-18 at 12.59.55 PM.png" alt="Screen Shot 2022-03-18 at 12.59.55 PM" style="zoom:50%;" />